Who we are

 Luba Kassova is a co-founder and director of the international audience strategy consultancy AKAS (Addy Kassova Audience Strategy Ltd), which she set up with Richard Addy to help purpose-led organisations in the UK and globally.

-Throughout her career, Luba has successfully upskilled data reporting teams, enabling them to use their data to generate authentic and innovative audience truths, thereby giving them a voice at Board level.
-She believes in the power of multidisciplinary analysis including market research, economics, psychology and neuroscience.
+Throughout her career, Luba has successfully upskilled data reporting teams, enabling them to use their data to generate authentic and evidence-led audience truths, thereby giving them a voice at Board level.
+She believes in the power of multidisciplinary analysis including market research, economics, sociology, psychology and neuroscience.

 Luba has an MA in Sociology from Sofia University and an MA in Contemporary European Studies from Sussex University in Brighton.
 She has a deep understanding of different cultures and people, born out of a peripatetic childhood lived in Asia, Africa and Europe.
-Luba recently successfully completed the first of three terms in the Executive MSc programme in Behavioural Science at the London School of Economics.
+In 2019 Luba successfully completed one term in the Executive MSc programme in Behavioural Science at the London School of Economics.
 She achieved a distinction in Behavioural Decision Science and a merit in Behavioural Science and Policy modules.

 Director and Co-Founder